Offene-Bibel/converter/README.md

     webResults/Matthäus_12_lf
     webResults/Matthäus_12_sf
     webResults/Matthäus_12_ls
-    webResults/generated.status
+    webResults/generated.index

 Multiple runs will overwrite both, chapter files and the status file.
-The *generated.status* file will have a comment at the start indicating the date and parameters used for generation.
+The *generated.index* file will have a comment at the start indicating the date and parameters used for generation.